gkapfham/pyohio2021-presentation/README.md

 - Type `npm install` to install the project's dependencies
 - Type `npm run dev` to start a local development server
 - Visit http://localhost:3030 to view the slides
+- Visit http://localhost:3030/presenter to view the slides in presenter mode

+The slide show also features other building and development options:

+- Typing `npm run remote` will run an additional server supporting remote access to your laptop.
+Please see the diagnostic output for the correct address for the server.
+- Typing `npm run build` will create a production version of the presentation in the form of static HTML
+- Typing `npm run export` will create a PDF of the presentation.

+Please note that, depending on your version of Playwright, the formatting of the PDF-based presentation created by `npm run export` may vary slightly from the version created by either the `npm run dev`, `npm run remote`, or `npm run build` commands.

 ## Steps